Crop Contracts Law

-The Crop Contracts Law (in Catalan Llei de Contractes de Conreu) was a law passed by the Parliament of Catalonia on March 21, 1934, and enacted on the symbolic date of April 14, 1934.
-The basic purpose of the law was to protect the tenant farmers from the Rabassa Morta ("dead strain") and promote their access to the land they were cultivating.
-The law was not implemented because it was revoked by the Court of Constitutional Guarantees.
-The negotiation that followed between the Spanish and Catalan governments was interrupted by the Revolution of October 1934, that included the proclamation of the Catalan State.
-Both events resulted in failure.
+The Crop Contracts Law (Catalan: Llei de Contractes de Conreu) was a law passed by the Parliament of Catalonia on 21 March 1934, and enacted on the symbolic date of 14 April 1934.
+The basic purpose of the law was to protect the tenant farmers from the Rabassa Morta ("dead strain"), a special type of land leasing for vineyards in Catalonia, and promote their access to the land they were cultivating.
+The Crop Contracts Law was not implemented because it was revoked by the Court of Constitutional Guarantees of the Spanish Government.
+The negotiation that followed between the Spanish and Catalan governments was interrupted by the Events of 6 October, the proclamation of the Catalan State, and the arrest of Catalan President Lluís Companys.

-Background: the problem of the Rabassa Morta
+Background

-The Rabassa Morta was a type of contract that was widespread in Catalonia, whereby a lessee (lessee rabassaire) rented a portion of land to grow vines, on the condition that the contract was dissolved if one-third of the first strains planted had died.
-The legal nature of this contract was discussed: while some considered it a rental, others (the majority) considered it a long-term lease.
+The Rabassa Morta ("Dead strain" in Catalan) was a type of contract that was widespread in Catalonia, whereby a lessee rabassaire ("Strain lessee") rented a portion of land to grow vines, on the condition that the contract was dissolved if one-third of the first strains planted had died.
+The legal nature of this contract was discussed: while some considered it a rental of the land, others (the majority) considered it a long-term lease.

 In the eighteenth century, there was an increase in the value of the land at the same time that inflation soared.
 The landowners considered themselves harmed by the improvements in agricultural methods that prolonged the life of the vineyards, while the rent lost value and extended for several generations.

 The conflict was resolved in favor of the owners, when the Barcelona Provincial Court ruled in 1756, that the contract would be dissolved by either the death of the vineyards, or fifty years after its signing, later confirmed by the Civil Code of 1889.
 The system was the source of several disputes, especially after the arrival of phylloxera, an agricultural disease affecting vines, which originated in France in the late nineteenth century.
 The movement of the agricultural disease into Catalonia during the late 1800s and early 1900s led to the widespread destruction of the areas grapevines, and consequently, the replacement of prevalent European native strains with those of American origin.
 Difficulties for those working the land where compounded, as the new vine strains proved to be significantly shorter-lived than the vines they replaced.
-Thus, the contracts were completed in a very short time and the owners, seeing that the cultivation of the vine was no longer profitable, expelled the rabassieres to cultivate other plantations.
+Thus, the contracts were completed in a very short time and the landowners, seeing that the cultivation of the vine was no longer profitable, expelled the rabassieres to cultivate other plantations.
 On the other hand, the rabassaires maintained that the replanted vineyards were the same old strain, which could perpetuate the life of the vineyard.
+This led to an effective gridlock in the dispute between the landowners and rabassaires.